From scattered HOA facts to a clear reserve next step.

 Give owners and buyers the picture they deserve.

-The request keeps the role and source context attached so follow-up can be framed for the right person.
+The request keeps your role and community details so follow-up starts in the right place.
 Boards need planning support; owners need document questions answered; buyers need due-diligence risk called out before closing.

 Durable records, shared contacts, deeper document handling, and any real reserve analysis live outside this static frontend.
 This page is the front door and context handoff, not the system of record.